Brahmin Solutions

 • Selecting a quality control method

-• Deciding how many of each batch you'll test/check
+• Deciding how many of each batch you'll test or check

 • Ensuring that staff is properly trained in your QC procedures